Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_ponding.rst

                   slope_range: (0.129, 0.3) # slope range in m/m
                   hand_range: (5.9, 20) # hand range in m
                   pond_level: 0.02 # ponding level in m
-                  min_pond_level: 0.0 # minimum ponding level for other cells in m
                   output_name: "ponding_level_forested_hillslope" # name of the output variable in the model staticmaps

     .. tab-item:: Python API